LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 [TOC]

-# Overview
+## Overview

 Prompt engineering is the process of designing and refining inputs (prompts) to generative AI systems to improve the accuracy and quality of the generated output.

-# Components of a Good Prompt
+## Components of a Good Prompt

 A good prompt for AI is most effective if it has:

 1. **Clarity**: The prompt should be clear, specific and unambiguous, making it easy for the AI to understand what is being asked.
    - **Example**: Instead of asking “Tell me about AI,” you can ask “Give me a summary of the latest advances in AI.”

-2. **Relevance**: use relevant keywords or phrases.
+2. **Relevance**: use keywords or phrases that are *specific* and *relevant* to your desired response.
 This helps the AI understand your intent and deliver relevant results.

    - **Example**: Instead of asking: “Tell me about cloud computing”, you can ask  “I’m researching cloud computing trends in the IT industry.
 Provide recent reports and articles on the topic.”
 3. **Conciseness**: A prompt should be as brief as possible while still conveying all necessary information.
 4. **Context**: Providing relevant context helps the AI understand the background of the thing you're asking for.

    - **Example**: “Given the recent advancements in AI, what are the potential ethical concerns?”

    - **Result**: The AI considers the context of recent advancements and addresses relevant ethical concerns.

-5. **Provide Clear Instructions**: Clear instructions on what is expected from the AI can guide it to produce the desired output.

-# Prompting Best Practices
+## Prompting Best Practices

 1. **Split Up Complex Tasks**: Break down complex tasks into simpler, manageable subtasks to improve accuracy.
 2. **Use Structured Prompts**